You can reach Heather at firstname.lastname@example.org.

 You can reach Rebecca at email@example.com.

 Rebecca Romney was born in Idaho, where she grew up reading everything from ancient Roman history to science fiction.
 She rebelled against her family of scientists by pursuing a degree in linguistics and classics in college.
 After a year teaching English in Japan, Rebecca helped launch the Las Vegas gallery of Bauman Rare Books in 2008, and became manager of the gallery two years later, eventually moving to Philadelphia to manage the central operations of the firm.
 Since 2011, she has appeared regularly as the rare book expert on the History Channel’s hit Pawn Stars.
 Now settled on the East Coast, Rebecca hosts the popular podcast Biblioclast, and has just completed an anecdotal history of printed books entitled Printers’ Error, forthcoming from Harper Collins.
 She joined Honey & Wax in the summer of 2016.
-Rebecca is a member of the Philobiblon Club, the Society for the History of Authorship, Reading, and Publishing (SHARP), the American Printing History Association (APHA), and a graduate of Rare Book School.
+Rebecca is a member of the Philobiblon Club, the Society for the History of Authorship, Reading, and Publishing (SHARP), the American Printing History Association (APHA), and a graduate of the Colorado Antiquarian Book Seminar and Rare Book School.